richardschneider/net-mdns/doc/articles/intro.md

 The above RFCs are commonly referred to as [Bonjour](https://developer.apple.com/bonjour/) or [Zero Config](http://www.zeroconf.org/).

-The [MulticastService](xref:Makaretu.Dns.MulticastService) is used to send DNS [queries](xref:Makaretu.Dns.MulticastService.SendQuery*) and [answers](xref:Makaretu.Dns.MulticastService.SendAnswer*) over the link local network.
+The [MulticastService](ms.md) is used to send DNS [queries](xref:Makaretu.Dns.MulticastService.SendQuery*) and [answers](xref:Makaretu.Dns.MulticastService.SendAnswer*) over the link local network.
 It also listens for DNS [Messages](xref:Makaretu.Dns.Message) and raises either the [QueryReceived](xref:Makaretu.Dns.MulticastService.QueryReceived) or [AnswerReceived](xref:Makaretu.Dns.MulticastService.AnswerReceived) event.

+The [ServiceDiscovery](sd.md) is used to find services and service instances on the network.
-To broadcast a service, simply create a [ServiceProfile](xref:Makaretu.Dns.ServiceProfile) and then [Advertise](xref:Makaretu.Dns.ServiceDiscovery.Advertise*) it.
+To advertise a service, simply create a [ServiceProfile](xref:Makaretu.Dns.ServiceProfile) and then [Advertise](xref:Makaretu.Dns.ServiceDiscovery.Advertise*) it.
 Any queries for the service or service instance will be answered with information from the profile.